 While it is a part of Cape Town, Kalk Bay can only be reached by a number of beautiful drives, or a train trip from the city center.
+It’s kind of the gateway to our Deep South!
 This sense of isolation makes you really feel like you’re visiting a little village.
 And so does its small town vibe!

 I’ve been visiting Kalk Bay through much of my childhood and as a university student desperate to get out of the city.
 And so, I’ve put together a guide on all the best things to do in Kalk Bay, whether you’re interested in adventures, shopping, exploring or eating.
 And if you tick them all off, you’ll find that you definitely want to come back and do it all again soon.

 Wondering what to do in Kalk Bay?
 I’ve got you covered!
 Let’s jump right into everything you can enjoy here, whether you’re exploring solo, with friends, or with your kids.